xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 ## INPUT/OUTPUT

 We  now  have  a complete, working language, except for one minor
-embarassment: we have no way to get data in or out.
+embarrassment: we have no way to get data in or out.
 We need some I/O.

 Now, the convention these days, established in C and continued in